Kevin Hennah has carried out approximately 2,000 onsite consultations at libraries internationally.

 Kevin’s understanding of the operational requirements of libraries is coupled with practical advice that is sensitive to budget restrictions and challenges traditional thinking.

-Over almost two decades, Kevin’s advice has constantly evolved but his focus on maintaining relevance is unfaltering.
+Over two decades, Kevin’s advice has constantly evolved but his focus on maintaining relevance is unfaltering.
 Fusing his experience in design, layout, and visual merchandising strategy he is committed creating a level playing ground between physical collection and new technologies and delivering inspired spaces that offer a relevant point of difference.

 Kevin is also a co-founder of Merchandising Libraries.
 A platform he uses to to bring many of his idea to life.